CS3219-AY2324S1/ay2324s1-assignment-6-g11/README.md

 ## Pre-requisites:
 The following must be active:
-* The MongoDB remote database for the prod environment.
+* The MongoDB remote database for both the prod and dev environment.
 The function will post the question directly to the prod database.

-* Optionally, the production version of the entire application.
+* Optionally, the prod and dev versions of the entire application.
 This is useful for seeing the question on the application itself.

 ## How to run: